taller2-grupo5-rostov-1c2022/payments-server/README.md

 ### Testing

-To run the tests, after you installed the dependencies, just run `npm t`
+To run the tests, after you installed the dependencies, just run `npm run test`

 ### Linting